Reduce male breast size surgically (gynaecomastia)

-False gynecomastia (increase in fatty tissue)
+False gynaecomastia (increase in fatty tissue)

-Genuine gynecomastia (reproduction of the mammary gland)
+True gynaecomastia (enlargement of the mammary gland)

 Aesthetic problem of the male breast

-Cause of gynecomastia
+Cause of gynaecomastia

-A real gynecomastia is not always pathological.
+Genuine gynaecomastia is not always pathological.
 Often gynaecomastia develops during puberty due to an enlargement of the existing mammary gland.

 Which men are suitable for male breast surgery?

-Liposuction for the fake male breast
+Liposuction for fake male breasts

-Correction of real gynecomastia (male breast)
+Correction of true gynaecomastia (male breast)

 Hormonal abnormalities can usually be treated with medication.
-A change in diet and exercise can also lead to the desired success
+A change in diet and exercise can also lead to the desired success.

-If the therapies do not bring improvement, the glandular tissue of the breast and surrounding fat can be surgically removed (andromastectomy).
+If the therapies do not bring any improvement, the glandular tissue of the breast and surrounding fat can be surgically removed (andromastectomy).

-Intervention, ability to work, risks and follow-up treatment
+Surgery, ability to work, risks and aftercare

 The excess mammary gland tissue is removed through this incision.